Atari 2600: Controllers

 The first VCS bundle has two types of controllers: a joystick (part number CX10) and pair of rotary paddle controllers (CX30).
 Driving controllers, which are similar to paddle controllers but can be continuously rotated, shipped with the Indy 500 launch game.
 After less than a year, the CX10 joystick was replaced with the CX40 model designed by James C. Asher.
-Because the Atari joystick port and CX40 joystick became industry standards, 2600 joysticks and some other peripherals work with later systems, including the MSX, Commodore 64, Amiga, Atari 8-bit family, and Atari ST. The CX40 joystick can be used with the Master System and Sega Genesis, but does not provide all the buttons of a native controller.
+Because the Atari joystick port and CX40 joystick became industry standards, 2600 joysticks and some other peripherals work with later systems, including the MSX, Commodore 64, Amiga, Atari 8-bit computers, and Atari ST. The CX40 joystick can be used with the Master System and Sega Genesis, but does not provide all the buttons of a native controller.
 Third-party controllers include Wico's Command Control joystick.
 Later, the CX42 Remote Control Joysticks, similar in appearance but using wireless technology, were released, together with a receiver whose wires could be inserted in the controller jacks.

 Atari introduced the CX50 Keyboard Controller in June 1978 along with two games that require it: Codebreaker and Hunt & Score.
 The similar, but simpler, CX23 Kid's Controller was released later for a series of games aimed at a younger audience.
-The CX22 Trak-Ball controller was announced in January 1983 and is compatible with the Atari 8-bit family.
+The CX22 Trak-Ball controller was announced in January 1983 and is compatible with the Atari 8-bit computers.

 There were two attempts to turn the Atari 2600 into a keyboard-equipped home computer: Atari's never-released CX3000 "Graduate" keyboard, and the CompuMate keyboard by Spectravideo which was released in 1983.